Alibabade/academic-kickstart/content/home/experience.md

   description = """1.
 Develop a software with User Interface for real-time monitoring and recording sensor data.\n 2.
 The software is developed in Python with libraries such as Tkinter, Matplotlib and MongoDB as database, then it's transformed by PyInstaller into a single .EXE file without any python dependencies."""

 [[experience]]
-  title = "INTER Machine Learning R&D Engineer" company = "ITware" company_url = ""
+  title = "INTERN Machine Learning R&D Engineer" company = "ITware" company_url = ""
   location = "Budapest, Hungary"